scurvy-dog/sonic-dcloud/1-Intro_to_SONiC_Lab/lab_1/lab_1-guide.md

     = [up to date]      main       -> origin/main
     ```

-3. Validate there are no docker containers running or docker networks for the XRd topology
+3. Validate there are no docker containers running in our SONiC/Containerlab topology
     ```
     docker ps
     ```
     ```
     cisco@vsonic:~/sonic-dcloud/$ docker ps
     CONTAINER ID   IMAGE     COMMAND   CREATED   STATUS    PORTS     NAMES

-    cisco@vsonic:~/sonic-dcloud/$ docker network ls
-    NETWORK ID     NAME      DRIVER    SCOPE
-    cfd793a3a770   bridge    bridge    local
-    b948b6ba5918   host      host      local
-    bdf431ee7377   none      null      local
     ```
 ### Launch Container Lab Environment
-1. Change into the lab-1 directory and create the needed linux bridges
+1. Change into the lab-1 directory and run the *`nets.sh`* script.
+This script will built linux bridge instances to connect our SONiC nodes with the external endpoint VMs.
    ```
    cd ~/sonic-dcloud/1-Intro_to_SONiC_Lab/lab_1
    sudo ./nets.sh